Happy Monday friends. I hope you had a fabulous weekend.

 Other highlights of the weekend included making it to a Saturday morning spin class. <– I hadn’t been in way too long and my tush is paying for this morning!
 Ochie.

-I also experimented with local zucchini I got from the farmers market and came up with a new recipe for you guys.
-Woo-hoo!
-It all started late last week when I made zucchini noodle pasta with a homemade tomato sauce for dinner.
+I also experimented with local zucchini I purchased from the farmers market and came up with a new recipe using my spiralizer.

-The zucchini pasta is nothing new as I’ve made that many times before, however this weekend I decided to use the rest of the zucchini noodles I had on hand to make another tasty dinner – this time using Thai flavors.
+Zucchini noodle pasta is nothing new as I’ve made that many times before, however this weekend I decided to use zucchini noodles to make a tasty dinner using Thai flavors.

 - 1 teaspoon coconut oil

-- 2 medium sized zucchinis, to make zucchini noodles
+- 2 medium sized zucchinis, spiralized into noodles

 - 2 cloves of garlic, minced